The Next Frontier for 2-Sided Marketplaces: How Fintech Will Unlock Enormous Value

 by Pete Flint (@PeteFlint).
-Pete is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco.
-NFX also builds free software tools for Founders, like Signal - the fastest way Founders find their intro paths to top VCs.
+Pete is a General Partner at NFX, a seed and series A venture firm based in San Francisco.
+NFX also builds free software tools for Founders, like Signal — the fastest way Founders find their intro paths to top VCs.

 With the level of success such companies have already seen, it’s easy for startup Founders to assume that all of the truly big opportunities have already been taken.
 In reality, nothing could be further from the case.
 The low-hanging fruit for online marketplaces may have been picked, but top Founders understand that the largest opportunities are often the hardest to grasp.
 The topmost branches of the tree can bear the richest rewards.

 For 2-sided marketplaces, an extension to the traditional marketplace business model — incorporating financial services to enable new types of on-platform transactions — is the key to unlocking that higher level of opportunity.
 In this essay, we’ll explain why this apparently simple change will have enormous implications, and how it has already begun to define the next stage in marketplaces.
 We’ll also explain why what we’re calling fintech-enabled marketplaces have the potential to upend both traditional offline industries and incumbent marketplaces alike.

 This last point is critical.
 As marketplaces encompass more of the transaction and tackle greater complexity in product offerings, we believe that they will bring laggard industries that have yet to be fully digitized, like education and healthcare, into the 21st century.
 In the process, whole new marketplace categories will be created.
 But what few realize is that the next generation of fintech-enabled marketplace startups will be a threat to incumbent online marketplaces as well.
 For Founders looking for opportunity where no one else sees it, understanding this is key.